 Single Tooth Replacement

 A dental implant can be used to secure a dental crown.
 This is for patients who are missing a single tooth.
 We place the implant in the jaw bone at the location of the void.
 Then, we secure the custom-made dental crown to the abutment.
+The crown is made to blend in with your natural teeth perfectly.
+We specifically craft the restoration to match the size, shape, and shade of the rest of the teeth in your mouth.

 Multiple Teeth Replacement

 Two or more dental implants secure a dental bridge.
 A bridge typically replaces three or more consecutive missing teeth.
 We place the implants in the jaw bone on both sides of the gap.
 Then a custom-made bridge will be secured to them.
+Implant-secured bridges last longer and are better for your oral health than traditional bridges.
+They don’t put stress on natural teeth because dental implants support the dental bridge instead.

 Full Arch Replacement